noamtamir/cool-things/content/posts/txt2musicxml.md

 txt2musicxml < path/to/Thriller.crd > path/to/Thriller.musicxml
 ```

-or convert it directly to pdf using Musescore:
+or convert it in 1 line to pdf using Musescore:
 ```shell
 TMPSUFFIX=.musicxml; mscore -o path/to/output.pdf =(txt2musicxml < path/to/input.crd)
 ```